shopware/docs/guides/plugins/plugins/checkout/cart/add-cart-validator.md

 * `blockOrder`: Return a boolean on whether this exception should block the possibility to actually finish the checkout.

   In this case it will be `true`, hence the error level defined earlier.
 It wouldn't make sense to block the checkout, but only display a notice.
+* `blockResubmit`: Optional, return a boolean on whether this exception should block the user from retrying to finish the checkout.
 * `getParameters`: You can add custom payload here.
 Technically any plugin or code could read the errors of the cart and act accordingly.

   If you need extra payload to your error class, this is the place to go.

 So now let's have a look at the example error class: